Paulding County DUI Court Process

 3. Trial (If No Plea Deal)

-If you and your attorney are unable to reach a plea agreement, your case will proceed to trial.
+If a plea agreement cannot be reached, your case will proceed to trial.

-- Jury vs. Bench Trial: You have the right to choose between a jury trial and a bench trial.
-In a jury trial, a panel of your peers will decide your guilt or innocence.
-In a bench trial, the judge will make the decision.
-Your attorney can help you determine which option is best for your case.
+- Jury vs. Bench Trial: You have the right to a jury trial, where a panel of citizens decides your guilt or innocence.
+Alternatively, you can opt for a bench trial, where the judge makes the decision.

-- Typical trial length: DUI trials can vary in length, but they typically last from one to three days.
+- Typical trial length: DUI trials can last from one to several days, depending on the complexity of the case.

-Penalties for DUI in Paulding, GA
+Penalties for DUI in Paulding County, GA

 First Offense